 Ancient City Temple with ornate golden roofs over water, Bangkok, Thailand.

 Get your booking confirmed instantly

-Free audio guide in English & Chinese for Erawan Museum
+Ticket includes a free audio guide in English & Chinese for Erawan Museum

+Ancient City Temple with ornate golden roofs over water, Bangkok, Thailand.